 I have received a lot of questions about effective dates recently.
-You can read our prior post about this here.
-But with the addition of the new Agent Orange/Nehmer cases and the change in law with PTSD stressors I thought that I would offer an update on this area.
+With the addition of the new Agent Orange/Nehmer cases and the change in law with PTSD stressors I thought that I would offer an update on this area.

 When the VA awards service connected compensation, in effect the VA is deciding three separate issues at the same time.
 The first issue is that the disability is related to service.
 The second issue is the degree of the disability (the rating).
 The last issue decided is the effective date of the award.
 This is the date from which the VA determines the veteran should receive compensation.

 In VA law, when a veteran’s claim is denied, he can always reopen his claim with new and material evidence.
 This is true when the veteran is contesting a determination on service connection or the rating (in fact, in a rating case, the veteran does not even have to present new evidence, but just claim that the disability is worse).
 But this concept of reopening a claim is not true when it comes to effective dates.

 The only time to contest the effective date of an award is within the appeal period of the decision.
 So if the Board of Veterans Appeals’ issues a decision and gives an effective date, then the veteran has only 120 days to appeal that decision.
 If the regional office (RO) issues a decision on the effective date, the appeal period can range from 60 days – if it was a Statement of the Case – or longer – if it was a rating decision.
 No matter where the decision is issued, it is critical that the veteran quickly determines if the effective date is correct; once the appeal period ends, it becomes very difficult to contest the effective date.
 The only way to appeal the effective date after the decision is final is to show that the VA made a clear and unmistakable error (called a CUE claim).
 This is an extremely difficult burden and veterans rarely win these cases.